-You would have already learnt how to expand single brackets such as 3a(2b + 7), and double brackets such as (x + 5)(x - 7).
+You may have already learnt how to expand single brackets such as 3a(2b + 7), and double brackets such as (x + 5)(x - 7).

 (x + 3)(x - 5) = x2 + 3x - 5x - 15 = x2 - 2x - 15

-We are now going to use this answer and multiply it out with the third bracket.
+We are now going to use this answer to multiply out with our third bracket:

 (x2 - 2x - 15)(x + 4) = x3 + 4x2 - 2x2 - 8x -15x - 60 = x3 + 2x2 - 23x - 60

-The key to success here is to take time to expand each set of brackets.
+The key to success with these questions is to take our time to expand each set of brackets carefully.